CloudLabs-Samples/EduLabs/Security-ISV/Fortinet/02-Accessing the FortiGate Dashboard.md

 ## Overview

-In this task, you will access the Fortinet dashboard by using the FortiGate FQDN.
+In this task, you will access the FortiGate dashboard through the internet by using the FortiGate FQDN and connect to the Apache webserver via the CLI Console.

 ## Task 1: Accessing the FortiGate Dashboard